 These simple undertakings form the basis of our School Discipline Policy.
 Minor breaches of discipline are handled in the classroom, in corridors and playgrounds and at sporting or excursion venues.
 Repeated or serious breaches of school rules are referred to Head Teachers, Deputy Principals or to the Principal in defined circumstances.

-Breaches of the school rules will be dealt with by individual teachers who will discuss the problem with the student(s) involved and who will take steps to resolve it.
+Disciplinary matters will be dealt with by individual teachers who will discuss the problem with the student(s) involved and who will take steps to resolve it.
 If the teacher is unable to resolve the matter, it will be referred to the Head Teacher.
 Students who persistently break the school rules are interviewed and any of the consequences outlined below may be invoked.

 If a student is in breach of school rules, teachers may –